goujou/blogjou/boda/_posts/2024-03-20-Information.markdown

     Please carefully check your invitation.

 - **Location**
-    The location is a caste from the 14th century, which comes with some consequences.
+    The location is a castle from the 14th century, which comes with some consequences.
     For once, it is located on a small hill and parking is allowed only at the foot of the hill, directly after the entrance gate.
     Only in special cases cars are allowed to drive all the way up to the castle, for instance to deliver bride and groom and other people who can walk badly uphill.
     Please get in touch with us if you needs to drive all the way up.